stepanataccolade/docsv2/sources/ci/integrations/notifications/hipchat.md

 ##1.
 Set up HipChat integration through UI

-There are three actions to set up the HipChat integration through the UI.
+There are two actions to set up the HipChat integration through the UI.
 They are:

 - Generate a token for API access
-- Set up HipChat integration in Account Settings
 - Add the HipChat integration to your subscription

 ###Generate a token for API access